DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

       of those segments, thus the fewer the segments, the quicker we will get the mapping.
 NOTE: we may speed it by using tree searching in future.

+    * zero copy can not work when using vfio-pci with iommu mode currently, this is because we don't setup iommu dma mapping for guest memory.
+If you have to use vfio-pci driver, please insert vfio-pci kernel module in noiommu mode.

   - ``RTE_VHOST_USER_IOMMU_SUPPORT``

     IOMMU support will be enabled when this flag is set.
 It is disabled by